izackp/SaveCloud/README.md

 Api to upload and save files associated with games to the cloud.

 #### Questions
-Do we handle files ourselves or use solutions like Amazon s3 / garage (https://garagehq.deuxfleurs.fr/)? it would simplify complicated features like backup and mirrors
+Do we handle files ourselves or use solutions like Amazon s3 / garage ([https://garagehq.deuxfleurs.fr](https://garagehq.deuxfleurs.fr))? it would simplify complicated features like backup and mirrors, but make it more difficult to self host.

 Do we keep file history?
 Do we diff saves? it would be necessary if we keep history for large games like minecraft